saylordotorg/course_hist211/Unit02.md

+---
+layout: default
+title: "HIST211: Introduction to United States History - Colonial Period to Reconstruction"
+course_description: "An introduction to United States history from the colonial period to the Civil War and Reconstruction.
+Focuses on the major political, economic, and social changes that took place in America during this 250-year period."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: A New Nation Forms** <span id="2"></span> *In the wake of the Seven Years’ War, Britain imposed new taxes and restrictions upon the British American colonies to help pay for the war.